pisanvs/tedxLINTACYouth-fork/README.md

 GitHub repository for the TEDxLINTAC Youth website!
 This repository contains all the necessary code and assets to build and deploy the TEDxLINTAC Youth event website.

+# WARNING: License

+All of the code in this repo is open source.
+THIS DOES NOT APPLY TO THE ASSETS.
+Our original assets (i.e. background, photos, etc) are licensed under CC BY-NC-ND with copyright belonging to [@nitzyn](https://instagram.com/nitzyn_)

 # Table of contents:

 - [About](#about)